-Service Fleets and Final Mile: 3 Ways a Toll Management Platform Can Help
+Service Fleets: 3 Ways a Toll Management Platform Can Help

 Service fleets are crucial to society like long-haul operations, but their needs differ in several important ways.
 Recruitment may be easier in the service fleet world; commercial driver’s licenses are not always required, and there is more likelihood of a predictable schedule with at-home time, as FreightWaves recently reported.
 Yet this can also translate to a workforce with less overall experience, which can impact key industry goals such as safety and efficiency.
 And while the number of miles logged by service fleets may be fewer, the logistical challenges of making multiple deliveries per day, adapting to ever-changing routes and navigating urban congestion add to the challenge of meeting customer expectations.